How do I deal with a 1099-Q Coverdell ESA distribution within the TaxSlayer program?

 Form 1099-Q information can be entered within your TaxSlayer account, and we will automatically figure the taxable portion (if any) of the earnings from your distribution.
 When entering your 1099-Q information, be sure to have the total that you paid for qualified education expenses on hand.

-To enter in your account, from the Main Menu select:
+To enter in your account, from the My Account tab select:

-Income Menu > Other Income > Payments from Qualified Education Programs.
+Continue Return > Income Menu > Enter Myself > Other Income > Payments from Qualified Education Programs.

 What effect will this have on your return?